 - 3 courses from at least three different disciplines (government, history, sociology, anthropology, economics, political economy, theology, humanities, culture)

-- One required seminar capstone course: GOVT-247/INAF-347 Senior Research Seminar on Asia.
+- One required seminar capstone course: GOVT-374/INAF-347 Senior Research Seminar on Asia.

-- 2 electives (in any discipline except language)
+- 2 electives (in any discipline except acquisition-level language)

 Candidates for the certificate should achieve a cumulative GPA of 3.0 or better in the six courses.
 Coursework should reflect a diverse study of Asia.

-- Candidates are required to take the Senior Research Seminar (GOVT-347/INAF-347) during the fall semester of their senior year.
+- Candidates are required to take the Senior Research Seminar (GOVT-374/INAF-347) during the fall semester of their senior year.
 Candidates will prepare their thesis in this course.

-- Candidates must receive B+ or better on their thesis.
+- Candidates must receive a B+ or better on their thesis to earn the certificate.

 For more information, see the Asian Studies website.